AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 1. [Create a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html) and select the XDM schema that contains the Commerce-specific field groups and the corresponding dataset.

     The datastream forwards the collected data to the dataset.
 The data is represented in the dataset based on the selected schema.

+With the schemas, datasets, and datastreams configured for customer profile data, you can [configure](./connect-data.md#customer-profiles-beta) your storefront to send that data to Experience Platform.